bisqwit/babysteps_saveedit/README.md

 You can edit, including, but not limited to:

-* List of unique unlocked events and items
+* List of unique flags you have activated
     * Such as “JimCaveMeeting” if you talked to Jim in the first cave, “stetson” if you took the stetson hat, or “FruitPapaya” if you ate the papaya fruit.
 * Current chapter number (0–9)
     * Chapters in order are: Poison Swamp, Donkey Farm, Poison {Forest, Slopes, Desert, Castle, Hills, Mines, Icefields}, Complete.